salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes supporting PATCH MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
 The request URI MUST uniquely identify the resource.
-The request MAY contain "mcVersion".
+The request MAY contain "If-Match" header.
 The request format MAY exclude properties that need not be updated.
 This includes omitting "id".